 Airport revenue can also be diverted through financial structures that direct airport cash flows to non-airport purposes.
 Examples include:

-Excess Debt Service Coverage: Bond indentures that may require airport revenue to fund reserve accounts or coverage ratios in excess of what is commercially reasonable, with surplus funds reverting to the sponsor’s general fund rather than remaining in the airport’s accounts.
+Excess Debt Service Coverage: Bond indentures that may require airport revenue to fund reserve accounts or coverage ratios in excess of what is "reasonable under FAA Revenue Use Policy standards (64 FR 7696), with surplus funds reverting to the sponsor’s general fund rather than remaining in the airport’s accounts.

 Intergovernmental Loans: Loans from the airport fund to other municipal funds that are not repaid with appropriate interest, or that are structured as “loans” but function as permanent transfers.